-The following links are to the websites of various organizations that are related to sugar processing technology.
+The following links are to websites of various organizations related to sugar processing technology.
 You may close the page to come back to this list.

-The American Society of Sugar Cane Technologists is a society interested in the general study of the sugar cane industry in the United States and the dissemination of information to members of the organziation through meetings and publications.
-The ASSCT is comprised of two major branches, the Florida Division and the Louisiana Division Members of the ASSCT generally associate themselves with one of two membership groups.
+ASSCT is interested in the general study of the sugar cane industry in the United States and the dissemination of information to members of the organization through meetings and publications.

-The American Sugar Cane League is dedicated to supporting the Louisiana sugar industry through research, legislation, education and public relations.
+The AMSCL is dedicated to supporting the Louisiana sugar industry through research, legislation, education and public relations.

-To lead basic research in chemistry and physical chemistry of sugars in aqueous medium an cover such areas as structure-activity relations, solute-solvent interactions and the problems posed by crystallisation.
-To apply the informations derived from the physical and chemical studies to the understanding of practical problems such as : water activity depression and formulation of baked goods, enhancement of viscosity of technical sugar solutions.
-To develop modern analytical techniques for sugar users in function of their needs.
-To provide an up-to-date documentation and serve as a data-base on subjects like sweeteners, water activity, viscosity, sensory analysis or sugar crystallization for the professionals sponsoring the association.
-To help in finding solutions in our fields of competence for the problems posed by adherents of the association.
+To lead basic research in chemistry and physical chemistry of sugars in aqueous medium and cover such areas as structure-activity relations, solute-solvent interactions and the problems posed by crystallization.
+To apply the information derived from the physical and chemical studies to the understanding of practical problems.
+To serve as a data-base on subjects like sweeteners, water activity, viscosity, sensory analysis or sugar crystallization.

 SKIL is the world's leading independent sugar technology organization.

-This web site is filled with resources for the sugar engineer: design guides, useful data, tables, formulae, news, and links.
+This web site is filled with resources for the sugar engineer: design guides, useful data, tables, formulas, news, and links.